Callee84/Cabins/README.md

 ![News](./cabin/assets/img/news.jpg)

 It requires authentication to be able to post a news article.
-If user is't authenicated htey recive an message if they would somehow access the post page.
+If user is't authenicated then they recive an message if they would somehow access the post page.
 If authenticated the the user will get the option to add post.

 ![Not authenticated](./cabin/assets/img/news_not_auth.jpg)